harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - Unlike object-like macros with substitution text, macros of this form are generally acceptable to use; especially so with conditional compilation.

 ### Conditional compilation
-- The **conditional compilation** preprocessor directives allow you to specify under what conditions something will or won't compile.
+- The <mark class="hltr-trippy">conditional compilation</mark> preprocessor directives allow you to specify under what conditions something will or won't compile.
 There are quite a few different conditional compilation directives, but the three most used are: `#ifdef`, `#ifndef`, and `#endif`.
 - The `#ifdef` preprocessor directive allows the preprocessor to check whether an identifier has been previously `#defined`.
 If so, the code between the `#ifdef` and matching `#endif` is compiled.
 If not, the code is ignored.
 - Consider the following program: